 Goal 8: Balance growth with natural resource protection.
-Urgency Level Lead Collaborative Potential 8.1 Work with shoreline communities to address environmental concerns and protection for existing development in a balanced way.
-Low RiverCOG & Local High 8.2 Guide growth to Regional centers and areas of established infrastructure.
-Low RiverCOG Moderate 8.3 Increase redevelopment and infill development efforts.
-Low Local Moderate 8.4 Encourage the Region's towns to review zoning district designations, boundaries, and allowed uses to ensure that zoning regulations are adequately protective of natural resources.
-Moderate Local Low 8.5 Revise zoning and subdivision regulations to ensure that the environmental impact of new development is minimized.
-Moderate Local Low 8.6 Guide growth towards areas of existing water and sewer infrastructure or areas where soils are suitable for sub-surface wastewater disposal.
-Low Local Moderate 8.7 Support towns in facilitating the use of engineered wastewater disposal systems to enable development at appropriate densities where desired.
-Low RiverCOG & Partners Moderate 8.8 Ensure equal access to benefits of a strong economy for all groups through job training to facilitate entry into the job market.
-Low Partners High 8.9 Support the development of green infrastructure (low impact, environmentally friendly) in new projects and to replace existing infrastructure.
-High Local Moderate 8.10 Work with local institutions to expand job training in sustainable industries such as the green infrastructure construction and renewable energy sectors.
-Low Partners High 8.11 Balance the need for renewable energy infrastructure with the need to minimize environmental and adverse land impacts.
-Low Local Low 8.12 Protect the quality and quantity of regional supply of drinking water.
-High State & Local High
+Urgency Level Lead Collaborative Potential 8.1 Guide growth to Regional centers and areas of established infrastructure.
+Low RiverCOG Moderate 8.2 Increase redevelopment and infill development efforts.
+Low Local Moderate 8.3 Encourage the Region's towns to review zoning district designations, boundaries, and allowed uses to ensure that zoning regulations are adequately protective of natural resources.
+Moderate Local Low 8.4 Revise zoning and subdivision regulations to ensure that the environmental impact of new development is minimized.
+Moderate Local Low 8.5 Guide growth towards areas of existing water and sewer infrastructure or areas where soils are suitable for sub-surface wastewater disposal.
+Low Local Moderate 8.6 Ensure equal access to benefits of a strong economy for all groups through job training to facilitate entry into the job market.
+Low Partners High 8.7 Support the development of green infrastructure (low impact, environmentally friendly) in new projects and to replace existing infrastructure.
+High Local Moderate 8.8 Work with local institutions to expand job training in sustainable industries such as the green infrastructure construction and renewable energy sectors.
+Low Partners High

 Goal 1: Expand pedestrian transportation options.
 Urgency Level Lead Collaborative Potential 1.1 Work toward achieving a complete, functional, and interconnected pedestrian network.
 Moderate Local Moderate 1.2 Encourage a mix of uses in town centers and transit corridors so that it is possible for a greater number of short trips to be made by walking.
 Low Local High 1.3 Improve walkability by encouraging pedestrian-oriented design of public and private projects in areas where higher levels of pedestrian activity are present or desired.
-High State & Local High 1.4 Link sidewalks, pedestrian paths, and multi-purpose trails into a continuous Region-wide network.
+Moderate Local High 1.4 Link sidewalks, pedestrian paths, and multi-purpose trails into a continuous Region-wide network.
 Moderate RiverCOG & Local Moderate 1.5 Ensure that the pedestrian network is accessible to pedestrians of all abilities.
-High Local Moderate 1.6 Provide an extension of the Shore Line Greenway from Hammanasset Beach to Clinton.
-Low RiverCOG Moderate 1.7 Encourage active transportation routes, where safe and appropriate, for children to get to school.
-Low State & Local Low
+High Local Moderate 1.6 Provide a connection between the Air Line Trail and Farmington Canal Trail.
+Low RiverCOG Moderate 1.7 Provide an extension of the Shore Line Greenway from Hammanasset Beach to Clinton.
+Low RiverCOG Moderate

 Goal 2: Expand bicycle transportation options.
 Urgency Level Lead Collaborative Potential 2.1 Establish a safe and comprehensive local and Regional bikeway network.
 High RiverCOG High 2.2 Develop a bikeway network that is continuous, closes gaps in the existing system, improves safety and serves important destinations.
 High RiverCOG High 2.3 Promote safe, convenient, and adequate short- and long-term bicycle parking facilities and other bicycle amenities for employment, retail, multifamily housing, schools, colleges, and transit facilities.
 Low Partners High 2.4 Coordinate with transit agencies to provide safe routes to transit stops and stations, to provide secure bicycle parking facilities, and to accommodate bicycles on transit vehicles.
 Moderate RiverCOG Low 2.5 Create goals and recommendations for Complete Streets across the Region.
 Moderate RiverCOG Moderate 2.6 Support bicycle-based tourism.
-Low Partners High 2.7 Provide a trail connection between the Air Line Trail and Farmington Canal Trail.
-Low RiverCOG Moderate
+Low Partners High